turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/index.md

 }
 ```

-### Collect VPC flow logs from a CloudWatch log group for all ENIs using wildcard stream names
+### Collect VPC flow logs from a CloudWatch log group for all ENIs with wildcard stream names

 Collect VPC flow logs from a CloudWatch log group where each log stream corresponds to an ENI (Elastic Network Interface).